saros-project/saros/docs/contribute/best-practices.md

 #### Nesting Progress

-In many cases the situtation is a little bit more complicated, as the operation that is long-running is making calls to other long-running operations as well.
+In many cases the situation is a little bit more complicated, as the operation that is long-running is making calls to other long-running operations as well.
 To solve this problem, we need to create **child progress monitors**, which consume a given number of work steps from